hamsopkins/fivv/README.md

 Fivv is currently configured to accept only North American phone numbers, but can easily be reconfigured to work with phone numbers in any country supported by Twilio.

 [A trial demo](http://fivv.samhopkins.tech/) is available to test out.
-Trial accounts remain active for one week after admin approval, and conferences are limited to ten participants.
+Trial accounts remain active for 48 hours, and conferences are limited to 15 minutes and ten participants.

 ## Configuration
 The following environment variables need to be set in order to run Fivv: